Frequently asked questions of EAP Series Access Points

 Q15: How to manually restore the EAP device to the factory defaults?

 A: With the device powered on, press and hold the RESET button for about 5 seconds until the LED flashes red/green/yellow alternatively twice, then release the button.
 The device will restore to factory default settings.

-A: If you want to reboot some specific APs, please go the Access Point – Connected list on the EAP Controller management’s page, find the AP you want to reboot and then click the reboot button on the right.
+A: If you want to reboot some specific APs, please go the Access Point – Connected list on the Omada Controller management’s page, find the AP you want to reboot and then click the reboot button on the right.

-If you want to reboot all the EAPs in batch, please go to the System – Reboot Schedule on the EAP Controller’s management page and set up the schedule.
+If you want to reboot all the EAPs in batch, please go to the System – Reboot Schedule on the Omada Controller’s management page and set up the schedule.
 The EAPs will reboot automatically according to your schedule.